 How Is Sleep Apnea Treated?

 To determine the best form of treatment for your sleep apnea, you will need to first be diagnosed in a sleep study.
-If you are confirmed to have obstructive sleep apnea, Dr. Todd Mabry and Dr. Anna Vaysman can work with you to find an effective method for managing your condition.
+If you are confirmed to have obstructive sleep apnea, Dr. Todd Mabry, Dr. Anna Vaysman, and Dr. Colleen Murphy can work with you to find an effective method for managing your condition.
 Our team designs custom snore guards to not only reduce your snoring, but also ensure your air passages remain open at night for optimal breathing.
 These oral appliances are a beneficial alternative to CPAP (continuous positive airway pressure) machines, which work by sending pressurized air into the throat through a tubing and mask system.
 CPAP masks are known for being uncomfortable and inconvenient, which can make many users not want to wear them at night.
 Since sleep apnea treatment is only effective with continued use of the breathing device, many patients may find more benefit from having a snore guard created for them.